Accelerated BSN Programs

 How much does the program cost?

 Prices for an accelerated BSN program vary anywhere between $50,000 and $100,000.
-Typically you would be paying over $10,000 for every semester and somewhere between $700 and $800 per credit.
+Typically you would pay over $10,000 for every semester and somewhere between $700 and $800 per credit.
 Keep in mind that it is not recommended to work during accelerated BSN studies due to the voluminous and intensive nature of the program.
-Certain schools prohibit their students to be employed during their studies.
+Certain schools prohibit their students from being employed.
 Also, there are extra fees that might not be included in the tuition such as meals, transportation, stethoscopes, uniforms, books or parking at the clinic.

 If the cost is too much for you, take a look at some financial aid options and grants or ask for professional help and receive financial counseling.
-Currently, there are over 1,000 federal grant programs in the country so you are bound to find something that will reduce your expenses significantly.
-There are also college or student loans you can apply for, private loans (if your credit score is above 650), loan repayment programs, PLUS loans and Stafford loans that you can look into to help you manage the costs.
+Currently, there are over 1,000 federal grant programs in the country, and you are bound to find something that will reduce your expenses significantly.
+You can apply for college or student loans, private loans (if your credit score is above 650), loan repayment programs, PLUS loans and Stafford loans that you can look into to help you manage the costs.